Many businesses make decisions on the fly from their gut, but there’s a point where a company has to use big data to drive their decision making.

 Data scientists often refer to elements of big data as the four v’s; Volume, Variety, Velocity, and Veracity.

-So why is it important?
+So why is >big data important for business?
 The importance of big data doesn’t revolve around how much data you have, it’s what you do with it.

 For example, large sports venues can use WiFi Analytics to capture customer data using guest WiFi and then analyze it to find answers that enable;